-Figure 1: Relation to other work in the project Figure 2: ADKAR Project Lifecycle and Implementation Plan Figure 3: Key processes relationships Figure 4.
-ECHO CNO structure identification Figure 5: ECSCON and EU cyber security context Figure 6: The Plan-Do-Check-Act Cycle Figure 7: ADKAR building blocks first assessment Figure 8: The distribution of answers across ADKAR building blocks Figure 9: Obstacles for transformation to ECHO CNO Figure 10: The Implementation Plan monitoring and evaluation framework and timetable Figure 11: The induction training in the ADKAR context Figure 12: SCRUM approach to WP3 deliverables Figure 13: Balanced Scorecard Perspectives Figure 14: Strategy Map Figure 15: To what extent you are aware of the vision to transform ECHO into a CNO Figure 16: To what extent you are supportive for the transformation of ECHO into a CNO?
-Figure 17: What option for the transformation of ECHO into a CNO do you support?
-Figure 18: To what extent you are supportive for the idea to establish ECHO Network?
-Figure 19: Opinion on how suitable is the environmental context in the EU cyber security landscape94 Figure 20: Opinion on support of strong links to already ongoing projects in the European landscape?95 Figure 21: Support of: "ECHO CNO will create synergy, we will share competencies and resources"?
-Figure 22: Support of: "ECHO CNO will provide sustainability after completion of the project in 2023" 96 Figure 23: Support of: "ECHO CNO will give opportunity to share information, to share infrastructure and to build consortia for new projects" Figure 24: Support of: "ECHO CNO will create opportunity for the companies to benefit a lot from collaboration with universities" Figure 25: Important activities Figure 26: Scale of the array questions
+Figure 1: Relation to other work in the project 12 Figure 2: ADKAR Project Lifecycle and Implementation Plan 22 Figure 3: Key processes relationships 27 Figure 4.
+ECHO CNO structure identification 28 Figure 5: ECSCON and EU cyber security context 30 Figure 6: To what extent you are aware of the vision to transform ECHO into a CNO 38 Figure 7: To what extent you are supportive for the transformation of ECHO into a CNO?
+38 Figure 8: What option for the transformation of ECHO into a CNO do you support?
+39 Figure 9: To what extent you are supportive for the idea to establish ECHO Network?
+39 Figure 10: Opinion on how suitable is the environmental context in the EU cyber security landscape 40 Figure 11: Opinion on support of strong links to already ongoing projects in the European landscape? $$ 40 Figure 12: Support of: "ECHO CNO will create synergy, we will share competencies and resources"?
+41 Figure 13: Support of: "ECHO CNO will provide sustainability after completion of the project in 2023" \dots 41 Figure 14: Support of: "ECHO CNO will give opportunity to share information, to share infrastructure a nd to build consortia for new projects" 42 Figure 15: Support of: "ECHO CNO will create opportunity for the companies to benefit a lot from collaboration with universities" 42 Figure 16: Important activities 43 Figure 17: The Plan-Do-Check-Act Cycle 59 Figure 18: ADKAR building blocks first assessment 61 Figure 19: The distribution of answers across ADKAR building blocks 62 Figure 20: Obstacles for transformation to ECHO CNO 63 Figure 21: The Implementation Plan monitoring and evaluation framework and timetable 85 Figure 22: The induction training in the ADKAR context 87 Figure 23: SCRUM approach to WP3 deliverables .
+100 Figure 24: Balanced Scorecard Perspectives .
+102 Figure 25: Strategy Map .
+103 Figure 26: Scale of the array questions .
+128